 Even in the so-called urban jungles of the tristate area, residents clamor for light and space and a sense of seamless integration with the outdoors.

-"Natural light is one of the top priorities for prospective tenants," notes Dixon's Director of Leasing Josh Carney.
+"Natural light is one of the top priorities for prospective tenants," notes Dixon's Executive Director of Operations, Laura Orr.
 "They want space and they want light, and NanaWalls flood in that natural light, creating a whole indoor-outdoor experience you don't get without them."

 Started by Ebrahim Nana in 1986, NanaWall provides a huge range of operable glass wall systems that fold open completely, offering unprecedented open views and unimpeded access to the world outside.
 The idea for NanaWall came about while Nana was developing real estate in stunning Tiburon, California, where iconic San Francisco bay and bridge views are about as beautiful as they come.
 The firm started with a wood folding door system, and a decade later, partnered with German firm Solarlux, the world's largest manufacturer and designer of large opening glass walls.
 "We were amateurs," Nana recalls.
 "We had one system, and Solarlux had 20.
 That was our big breakthrough when we connected with them."